Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 CUPA continues to evaluate new ways to increase preapproval access to investigational products, including making access a more appealing prospect for the pharmaceutical/biotechnology industry and educating healthcare providers about preapproval access.

-CUPA has proposed that expanded access protocols may provide a useful source of real-world evidence (RWE).
+CUPA has proposed that expanded access protocols may provide a useful source of real-world evidence (RWE), and in July 2018, formed a subgroup, Ethics & Real-World Evidence (ERWE), to study the subject.
 By collecting data on the patients in an expanded access program, the company developing an experimental medical product might gather evidence about how well (or poorly) a product works in patients who are sicker than those who participated in the clinical trials.
 This information might be useful in predicting how the product will work in the “real world,” as opposed to the cherry-picked world of a clinical trial.
+However, this is a hypothesis that needs to be proven.
+What is certain is that data from expanded access will lack the protections from bias that characterize data from randomized controlled clinical trials (RCTs); thus, EAP-derived data will be of lesser quality than data from RCTs.

 Who Pays for CUPA?